janishutz/SimpleMediaUpscalerLite/README.md

 - Refactor backend to add plugin support -- ✅

 V2.1.0:
-- Rewrite CLI in Rust to make it slightly faster and to remove Python from this project
+- Remove CLI and make tighter integration with GUI
 - Add more scaling engines (as plugins, currently planning on adding the mpv-player cli)
 - Expand Wiki to feature documentation on how to create a plugin and maybe add a project website
-- Show progress of scaling by guessing progress from output
+- Show progress of scaling

 # Issues
 If you encounter any problems with this app, please don't hesitate to open an issue on GitHub.